 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-In this article, a profile of Helaman follows.
-This profile is one of several characterizations of Scriptural leaders to provide a connection to the reality of their existence as people and not just stories in a book.
+This article profiles Helamanm, one of several characterizations of Scriptural leaders providing a connection to the reality of their existence, people--not just stories.

-Helaman was a missionary.
-He was on the errand of the prophet Alma when he received his first instructions regarding his own prophetic calling.
-As it appears from reading about most people in The Book of Mormon, Helaman was a young man full of potential who had to mature quickly during a time in Nephite history when turmoil seemed to be the rule of law.
+Helaman was a missionary on the errand of the prophet Alma when he received his first instructions regarding his own prophetic calling.
+As it appears from reading about most people in The Book of Mormon, Helaman, a young man full of potential, had to mature quickly during a time in Nephite history when turmoil seemed to rule.

-Helaman is the son of Alma the Younger, who is the son of Alma the founder of the Church of Christ among the Nephites.
-Helaman was tasked with the opportunity to carry on the spiritual legacy of his grandfather.
+Helaman, the son of Alma the Younger, the son of Alma the founder of the Church of Christ among the Nephites, was tasked with the opportunity to carry on the spiritual legacy of his grandfather.